What's included in our Scapa Flow charter?

 Included in your charter are six days diving with seven nights onboard accommodation, two dives per day, all your air fills, breakfast, lunch and all the tea and coffee you can drink.

 What does a typical Scapa week consist of?

 We normally welcome our new customers arriving on the Saturday midday ferry, Hamnavoe from Scrabster to Stromness.
 Diving commences Sunday morning, with a self service continental breakfast on the way out and on site and ready to dive by around 0830hrs.
-Then after the first dive, Fiona has the homemade waiting for you.
+Then after the first dive, Fiona has the homemade soup ready and waiting for you.
 We allow at least two hours between dives, depending on the profile.
 After the second dive of the day Fiona has a hot meal ready.
 Our last dive of the week would be early Friday afternoon, to allow time for those that wish to catch the Friday evening ferry which departs Stromness at 1645hrs.
 Everyone needs to have left the boat no later than 0900hrs on the Saturday morning.